lucho1352/sr-pricer/Readme.md

 * Finally, for tracking purposes the services has a Filter in which we are calculating and logging the time taken to perform a given action, and in addition we send in the response a header that represents the uuid of the transaction.

+* This service have next test
+  * Unit test
+  * Mutation Test
+  * Integration Test
+  * End-2-End test

 ### Pending Work